serezk4/telegram4j/README.md

 - Sending and receiving messages
 - Managing chats and channels
 - User authentication

-## Technologies Used
+- Pre-configured environment for team development
-- **Java:** The primary programming language used for developing the API.
+- Menu-driven commands setup
-- **Gradle:** Used for building and managing project dependencies.
+- User and role management
-- **Telegram Bot API:** Utilized for interacting with the Telegram messaging platform.
+-
 ## Installation
 To install and set up the project, follow these steps: